NOAA-GFDL/MDTF-diagnostics/doc/sphinx/pod_settings.rst

   **Required**.
 Must be ``"time"``.

 ``units``:
-  String.
-Optional, defaults to "day".
+  String, Optional, defaults to "day".
 Units the diagnostic expects the dimension to be in.
 Currently the diagnostic only supports time axes of the form "<units> since <reference data>", and the value given here is interpreted in this sense (e.g. settings this to "day" would accommodate a dimension of the form "[decimal] days since 1850-01-01".)